 Each Residence College has a help desk in the lobby to serve the residents.
 The Residence College Help Desks are open daily from 10:00 a.m. to 12:00 a.m. (hours are subject to change).
-On-call phone numbers are also posted at the Help Desk for after-hours emergencies.
+On-call phone numbers are also posted in each living area for after-hours emergencies.

 Residence Life Office Hours -